johnisik314/Firnds_planner_amlify/README.md

 This is a Flutter project that served as a valuable learning experience for me.
 Throughout this project, I had the opportunity to explore various aspects of mobile app development and integrate [AWS Amplify](https://aws.amazon.com/amplify/) for backend services.

+You can follow these steps to create your own app as starters; [Build a Flutter Mobile App Using AWS Amplify](https://aws.amazon.com/getting-started/hands-on/build-flutter-mobile-app-part-one/module-four/)

 ## Key Learnings

 - **AWS Integration:** I learned how to integrate AWS services into my Flutter project using the [Amplify CLI](https://docs.amplify.aws/cli).
 This allowed me to leverage powerful backend functionality for my app.